bootchk/nRF5rawProtocol/testCases.md

 The duration of the test depends on the duty cycle.
 You can shorten the DutyCycleInverse (to say 20) to shorten the test, but then LED's toggle faster.

+To set up, repeatedly power on restart one unit until it is out of sync with the other.

+Because they both have accurate xtal 32khz clocks, they won't just drift into sync; the algorithm does it.

+For these tests, LED4 is also toggled by a transmit (as well as a rare invalid receive.)

 Expect initially:

     LED1's of the two units toggle, not in unison